 - In certain circumstances, turning off the gas to an At Risk (AR) installation won’t remove the risk or danger.
 They now have their own amended procedure engineers must follow

 - The GIUSP no longer lists installations that are RIDDOR reportable.
 However, you are still required to notify under 11(1) or 11(2) or RIDDOR

-- A ‘Danger Do Not Use’ warning label has been introduced.
+- A universal ‘Danger Do Not Use’ warning label has been introduced.

-To enable engineers and businesses to implement the necessary processes, CORGI Technical Services have developed a TWO hour internal training package to inform and update staff so that you are ready for 1st July 2016.
+To enable engineers and businesses to implement the necessary processes, CORGI Technical Services have developed a TWO hour internal training package to inform and update staff.
 This can be arranged at your premises at a date to suit you.